-1. For practical reasons, i.e. to permit inclusion in the Area of the buildings on the north side of Knightsbridge, the boundary is in fact South Carriage Drive which lies within Hyde Park.
+^{1.} For practical reasons, i.e. to permit inclusion in the Area of the buildings on the north side of Knightsbridge, the boundary is in fact South Carriage Drive which lies within Hyde Park.

-The Belgravia Neighbourhood Area is largely congruent with that of the Belgravia Conservation Area, which was designated as such by Westminster City Council in January 1968 (see Figure 5.1 on Page 20).
+The Belgravia Neighbourhood Area is largely congruent with that of the Belgravia Conservation Area, which was designated as such by Westminster City Council in January 1968 (see Figure 5.1).
 The Belgravia Conservation Area lies wholly within the Belgravia Neighbourhood Area.